mcwumbly/gh-pages-test/about.md

 b.
 1980.
 Grew up in Singapore.
 Currently residing and working in Los Angeles.

-If you'd like to get more regular updates about my work or upcoming exhibitions, <a href="http://eepurl.com/vymhP" target="_blank">sign up for my newsletter</a> or follow me in these other communities.
+If you'd like to get more regular updates about my work or upcoming exhibitions, <a href="http://eepurl.com/vymhP" target="_blank">sign up for my newsletter</a> or follow me in any of these communities below.
+For other inquiries, email me at enelojial@gmail.com.

 <div class="follow-jolene-lai">
     <ul>